Turbulent dynamo in the two-phase interstellar medium: Results: Turbulent dynamo in the two-phase medium

-As the magnetic field saturates, $\vortermc$ also becomes comparable to the other four terms.
-All those four terms decrease slightly but $\vorterma$ still remains the dominant term and the relative difference between these terms across phases remains the same.
-Overall, the combination of all five terms now, gives rise to a lower $\vorrms$ as compared to the kinematic stage and this leads to a reduction in the growth of magnetic fields \citep[also see][for a similar conclusion via other probes]{SetaF2021b}.
-These trends between the phases and stages are similar in both the $\Sol$ and $\Comp$ runs.
-For the $\Comp$ run, these terms are weaker (implying a weaker growth rate) compared to the $\Sol$ case and also have a smaller difference between the kinematic and saturated stages (implying a weaker back-reaction).
+As the magnetic field saturates, $\vorLorentz$ increases but still remains sub-dominant compared to the other terms in all the phases for both the $\Sol$ and $\Comp$ runs.
+In the saturated stage, the value for the dominant terms for all cases decreases in comparison to the kinematic stage.
+This leads to a lower $\vorrms$ in \Fig{fig:vor}, which in turn leads to a reduction in the growth of magnetic fields \citep[also see][for a similar conclusion via other probes]{SetaF2021b}.
+The viscous dissipation term, $\vordiss$, is always small compared to the other terms for all cases and this is probably because of a well resolved physical velocity diffusion (see \Sec{sec:diff}).
+For the $\Comp$ run, the net effect of these terms is weaker (implying a weaker growth rate) compared to the $\Sol$ case and they also have a smaller difference between the kinematic and saturated stages (implying a weaker back-reaction).

+In summary, $\vorturb$ (see the next paragraph for further discussion on this term) is always dominant and positive in both the phases.
+In the $\cold$ phase, the $\vorgradlnrho$ term is strong (negative, destruction of vorticity) and in the $\warm$ phase, the $\vorbaroclinic$ term is strong (positive, amplification of vorticity).
+The other terms are quite sub-dominant in comparison to these terms.
+These trends remain the same for both the stages and types of driving (see \Tab{tab:vorterms}).